 Between the numerous exhibits, rare bamboo groves, succulent gardens, tropical rainforest, herb garden, desert gardens, and even the largest interactive children’s garden on the West Coast, this family-friendly spot is a must!

-About the San Diego Botanic Garden
+What is the San Diego Botanic Garden?

 Previously known as Quail Botanical Gardens, the San Diego Botanic Garden is an Encinitas staple, making San Diego’s North County even more beautiful for over 50 years.
 Overall, there are 29 unique, themed gardens that span the property, including 4 miles of trails, beautiful ocean views, and North America’s largest public bamboo collection.